We are committed to supporting all Victorians.

 We provide services that cater to community needs, including by tailoring services to meet the needs of the client groups with which we work.
 Our staff endeavour to work with members of diverse communities to provide information and assistance on a whole range of family issues.

-In collaboration with many organisations across the state, we coordinate workshops, forums, meetings, networks and support groups to meet the growing needs of Victoria's multicultural community.
+In collaboration with many organisations across the state, we coordinate workshops, forums, meetings, networks and support groups to meet the growing needs of Victoria's multicultural communities.

 We are committed to providing access to our services for both established and emerging migrant communities in both metropolitan and regional Victoria.